Randy and the Mob

-Randy and the Mob is a 2007 American crime comedy film written, directed by and starring Ray McKinnon.
-It also stars Lisa Blount, Walton Goggins and Bill Nunn, with a cameo by Burt Reynolds.
+Randy and the Mob is a 2007 American independent deadpan comedy crime film written and directed by Ray McKinnon.
+It stars McKinnon, Lisa Blount, Walton Goggins and Bill Nunn, with a cameo by Burt Reynolds.

 Randy and the Mob was filmed in August 2005 in several locations in and around Atlanta, Georgia, mostly in Villa Rica, Georgia.
 The film won the Audience Choice Award at the Nashville Film Festival.

 Plot

 Good ol' boy Randy Pearson, a can't-win entrepreneur, finds himself in debt to mobsters when his latest scheme to keep his businesses afloat goes awry.
 With the IRS after him as well, he seeks a helping hand from his carpal-tunneled, baton-teaching wife, Charlotte; his estranged, gay twin brother, Cecil, and Tino Armani, a mysterious self-styled prophet with a knack for high fashion, Italian cooking and clog dancing.